-Replace your custom hooks with webhooks.
-You just need to configure a URL and start listening to events.
+Webhooks are real-time messages that are sent to your URL that get triggered in response to a specific event.
+To create a Webhook you just need to configure a URL and start ‘listening’ to events.
 Follow these steps and test it out!

 No MoreApp account yet?
 Sign up here.